 - Create flexible templates that enable contributors to submit structured and unstructured data in a consistent fashion

-- Leverage a consistent collection process to normalise your data, so you do not have to worry about reformatting
+- Leverage a consistent collection process to normalize your data, so you do not have to worry about reformatting

-- Develop report guidelines, templates or standard formats that can be applied across your organisation
+- Develop report guidelines, templates, or standard formats that can be applied across your organization

 3. Work from a single source of data